 Porter Goodman told his family he was leaving Utah and heading to Connecticut for his new summer job in January 2016.
 He kept in constant communication with his family, specifically his mother, regularly updating his family with texts and phone calls.
 Everything seemed normal.

-But Porter wasn’t going anywhere near Connecticut.
+But Goodman wasn’t going anywhere near Connecticut.
 He was on his way to Syria, where he stayed for eight months.

 “When I arrived at the Iraq airport, I told them I was not in Connecticut, but that I was in Iraq headed to Syria,” Goodman said.
 “It was actually really bad.
 My family was panicking and I put them through something really terrible.
 I do feel really bad about that.”